Bangor University - North Wales Clinical Psychology Programme

 • Due to the above, trainees are expected to live within the North Wales / North Powys area.
 Permission to live outside these boundaries is at the discretion of the Programme Director and may only be granted when there are specific personal circumstances that mean moving is not possible.
 Trainees need to able to attend placement across all areas of North Wales and North Powys.

-• While health conditions and caring responsibilities are taken into account as much as possible the geography of the area and placement pressures mean that it is not always possible to place you near to your home.
+• Health conditions and caring responsibilities are taken into account as much as possible when allocating placements.
+However, the geography of the area and placement pressures mean that it is not always possible to have a placement near to where you live.

 • Travel costs will be paid from a clinical base, which is agreed for the duration of the training.

-• Funding towards overnight accommodation during clinical placement, will be available where this would be more cost-effective than daily travel.
+• Payment towards overnight accommodation during placement may also be available where this would be more cost-effective than daily travel.

 Last updated: